-The County’s testing sites utilize a shallow nasal swab test.
-Tests are self-administered and results will be made available within 1-2 days of submitting your sample.
+Both tests are self-administered and results will be made available within 1-2 days of submitting your sample.
 When your results are ready, you will receive either an email or text message with a screening ID (in the format FSS-SCR123456) along with the link to view your test result.

 The risks associated with shallow nasal swab testing are very minor – there is a chance of minor discomfort or possibly nosebleed during the supervised sample collection.
 Nosebleeds during this collection process are very rare and often associated with dry weather condition or outdoor testing.
 There is also a risk of false positive due to contamination, but this is extremely rare – less than 1 in 4 million.

 Your test results are considered confidential and are only shared with your departmental Human Resources office/COVID-19 safety teams, and any relevant State or local reporting agencies (as required by law).
 Your supervisor will not see your vaccination status or specific test results.
 However, in order to ensure you are in compliance with the County’s testing/ vaccination policies, they will see if you are “cleared,” or “not cleared” for work.

 In alignment with Federal and State law, any County employee can request an accommodation from the COVID-19 vaccination requirement policy.